The new edition of the Frankish capitularies aims to take their unique history of transmission into full consideration.

 While capitularies originated as individual texts from deliberations and assemblies at court, they are transmitted exclusively in collections produced locally by royal agents.
 The edition will therefore pursue two goals during one joint process of exploration and editing: (1) each capitulary will be edited and translated as an individual text, reconstructing its original form, to be published in print; (2) each collection will be published as a digital edition online, making it easier for scholars everywhere to study the way in which capitularies were enacted locally and passed on.

 The publication of the texts will progress in chronological sequence according to the reign of their respective issuer, starting with the capitularies of Louis the Pious (814-840).
-The transcription of the relevant manuscripts should be finished by 2017, with the critical edition due for print thereafter.
+The transcription of the relevant manuscripts was completed at the end of 2017, with the critical edition due for print thereafter.

 The next phase will see the transcription and publication of capitularies from 840 to 920, followed by the capitularies from 507/511 to 813.
 Therefore, the collections of capitularies as transmitted within the various manuscripts will only be published digitally in part at first, with the remaining segments to be added successively as the edition progresses.